ResearchComputing/Documentation/docs/clusters/alpine.md

 ### Nodes

-To determine which nodes exist on the Alpine system, type `scontrol show nodes` to get a full list.
+To determine which nodes exist on the Alpine system, type `scontrol show nodes` to get a full list

+> _Note:_ `scontrol` gives an in depth description into all nodes on your current cluster, you can specify a specific node with `scontrol show nodes <node name>`

 ### Node Features

 The Alpine cluster features some heterogeneity.
 A variety of feature tags are applied to nodes deployed in Alpine to allow jobs to target specific CPU, GPU, network, and storage requirements.

 Use the `sinfo` command to determine the features that are available on any node in the cluster.

 > _**Note:**_ **Feature descriptions and finalized partitions names are still being added to Alpine nodes.
 Refer to the [description of features](#description-of-features) list below for current node features.**